katie-lim/fargo3d/analysis/3j_3j_5s_4a_0pe.md

 ---
-status: Running
+status: Not running
 started_at:
 finishes_at:
-m1: 3
+m1: 3.0
-m2: 3
+m2: 3.0
 sigma: 5
 alpha: 4
-photoevaporation:
+photoevaporation: 0
 ---

 notes:: "2:1 resonance"